AP source: Browns interview Vikings assistant GM for opening

 Berry was thought to be an early favorite since he worked in Cleveland’s front office from 2016-18.

 However, because of his background with Stefanksi, Paton could be a better match.
-He’s drawn interest in the past from other NFL teams, but spent the past 13 seasons in Minnesota as GM Rick Spielman’s right-hand man.
+He’s drawn interest in the past from other NFL teams, but spent the past 13 seasons as Minnesota GM Rick Spielman’s right-hand man.
 Paton and Spielman worked together in Chicago and Miami before they were hired by the Vikings.

-Paton was responsible for coordinating the scouting and personnel departments in Minnesota and heavily involved in preparation for the draft.
+Paton was responsible for coordinating the scouting and personnel departments in Minnesota and was heavily involved in preparation for the draft.

 Last week, Browns chief strategy officer Paul DePodesta said the team would meet with “three to five candidates” for the GM job.